SirDavidLudwig/advent-of-code/README.md

 ## Live Running/Debugging

-In VSCode, the Live Update debug task will automatically run your scripts as you make changes.
+In VSCode, the "Live Puzzle Input" and "Live Sample Input" debug task will automatically run your scripts as you make changes providing the appropriate puzzle input.
 The included `.vscode/settings.json` enables auto-saving with a 250ms delay from typing.